RaqibSaruf/event_management/README.md

 # Installation instruction

-1. At first copy `.env.example` and paste as `.env`.
-Setup with you BASE_URL and DB credentials
+1. At first copy `.env.example` and rename it to `.env`.
+Configure with you BASE_URL and DB credentials
 2. Then, run `composer install`
 3. Then, run `php run-migration.php`